ndali25/test4/README.md

   - executed_notebook.ipynb (from Dockerfile.python)
   - Figures 3-4 (manuscript)
   - Figures 2-11 (E-companion)
-  - 1Revisedmain.pdf
+  - 1Revisedmain.pdf (from Dockerfile.latex)
-  - 2Revised_E_companion.pdf
+  - 2Revised_E_companion.pdf (from Dockerfile.latex)

 # Important Notes
-- Dockerfile.python **must be run first**.
+- **Dockerfile.python must always be run first.**
-- Dockerfile.latex is optional and **must be run after Python notebook**.
+- **Dockerfile.latex is optional and must only be run after the Python notebook.**
-- All outputs (executed notebook and PDFs) are saved to 99_logs/.
+- All outputs (executed notebook and PDFs) are saved to `99_logs/`.
+- Do **not leave any default Dockerfile** with only LaTeX commands; automated tools may pick it first.
-- This ensures automated systems execute the primary analysis correctly.
+- This structure ensures automated systems execute the primary analysis correctly.